(Last Updated On: November 2, 2018)

 Apart from that, the rest of the features are very much focused on driving you e-commerce.
 I still feel that it’s not quite as “ground-floor” as some email marketing offerings, and by that I mean, it doesn’t feel very friendly for newbies, and those new to email marketing would need to be relatively knowledgeable in terminology to get their work done.

 Each element of what Drip can do does come with an instructional video.
 These are useful, but I do feel a lot of people would prefer a step-by-step guide they can work through – either interactively as part of create a campaign or automation workflow, or as a page they can refer to as they go along.

 As soon as you move off the free version of Drip, you’ll be allowed to remove their branding.
 That really does seem to be the most prominent aspect of its functionality.

 The Final Message: ActiveCampaign or Drip?

 ActiveCampaign are relatively modest in marketing themselves, and when you start to look under the hood, you can’t help but feel they might be selling themselves a little bit short.
 It’s a package that really packs quite a punch!

 If sales is front and center of your organization, ActiveCampaign puts a lot of tools at your disposal to get the ball rolling on that.
 Perhaps this makes bulk email more of a sales channel than a marketing channel?

 I’d also say that the analytical data it provides is only going to be useful if you allocate the relevant resources for somebody to take the time to interpret it, and make recommendations from them: oohing and aahing at the huge numbers is not what they’re for.

-Like ActiveCampaign, Drip is quite squarely aimed at e-commerce, and driving your organization’s sales.
+Like ActiveCampaign, Drip is quite squarely aimed at e-commerce marketing, and driving your organization’s sales.